jcarley/cli/Docs.md

   SERVICE_NAME=""   The name of the service to redeploy (i.e. 'app01')
 ```

-`redeploy` restarts a code service without having to perform a code push.
-Typically when you want to update your code service you make a code change, git commit, then git push catalyze master.
+`redeploy` restarts a service without having to perform a code push.
+Typically when you want to update your code service you make a code change, git commit, then `git push catalyze master`.
 After the build finishes and a couple minutes later your code service will be redeployed.
 With the redeploy command, you skip the git push and the build.
 Here is a sample command

 ```
 catalyze redeploy app01
 ```

-## <a id="services"></a> services
+# Services

 ```
 Usage: catalyze services